tgonet/tp/docs/UserGuide.md

 Format: `addsession INDEX d/DAY ti/TIME`

-* Leaves a session about the person at the specified `INDEX`.
+* Adds a session about the person at the specified `INDEX`.
 * A person can have any number of sessions (including 0).
-* The index refers to the index number shown in the displayer person list.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `addsession 1 d/Mon ti/3pm-5pm`
 * `addsession 1 d/Thurs ti/9:30AM-11:45AM`

+### Delete session: `deletesession`

+Deletes a session of the specified person from the address book.

+Format: `deletesession INDEX d/DAY ti/TIME`

+* Deletes a session about the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `deletesession 1 d/Mon ti/3pm-5pm`
+* `deletesession 1 d/Thurs ti/9:30AM-11:45AM`

 ### Clearing all entries : `clear`